Let's face it – not a lot of business is written in January. Because you come off this high from AEP, it's like going from one extreme to the next.

 And I feel that way every year.
 I would think that most agents feel very similar.

-So, here's what we're going to recommend to help insurance agents get out of the dreaded January sales slump:
+So, here are three to-dos we recommend to help insurance agents get out of the dreaded January sales slump:

 1. Hire your interns